adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures-in-democratic-decision-making.md

 # Bibliography
 1. Szpiro, G. (2010).
 Numbers Rule.
 The Vexing Mathematics of Democracy, from Plato to the Present.
 Princeton University Press.
+2. Laslier, J.-F. (2012).
+And the Loser Is… Plurality Voting.
+In D. S. Felsenthal & M. Machover (Eds.), Electoral Systems: Paradoxes, Assumptions, and Procedures (pp. 327–351).
+Springer Berlin Heidelberg.
-2. Lane, M. (2015).
+3. Lane, M. (2015).
 The Birth of Politics: Eight Greek and Roman Political Ideas and Why They Matter.
 Princeton University Press.
-3. Volić, I. (2024).
+4. Volić, I. (2024).
 Making Democracy Count: How Mathematics Improves Voting, Electoral Maps, and Representation.
 Princeton University Press.